gimesketvirtadieni/conwrap/README.md

 If you are into C++ asynchronous code then you recall great talk by Herb Sutter: [“C++ and Beyond 2012: Herb Sutter - C++ Concurrency”](https://channel9.msdn.com/Shows/Going+Deep/C-and-Beyond-2012-Herb-Sutter-Concurrency-and-Parallelism).
 Otherwise I highly recommend watching it as Herb presents a pattern for a generic wrapper.
 This pattern can be used to turn synchronous code into asynchronous one in a so elegant way that it cannot be wrong.
 However there is a catch: presented design is too simplistic and omits one crucial feature: task (handler) should be able to issue a new task (handler).
 Why is this feature so crucial and why it ruins elegance of the presented design?

-If you are building an application with very simple logic of the tasks that you submit for asynchronous execution (like for example log library where a task simply outputs a message to all sinks) then mentioned feature is irrelevant.
+For a simple application with minimal logic in tasks being submitted for asynchronous execution (like for example log library where a task simply outputs a message to all sinks) mentioned feature is irrelevant.
 But in most cases logic presented in the tasks is more complex and requires new tasks to be issued based on certain conditions.
-For example if you develop a server using [Boos.Asio]( http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) then your onReceive task (handler) will submit a new task (handler) to keep receiving new data coming in.
+For example if you develop a server using [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) then your onReceive task (handler) will submit a new task (handler) to keep receiving new data coming in.

 Now why submitting a new task from a running tasks spoils all the elegance?
 Without this functionality processing termination and processing flushing are straight-forward to implement:
 - To terminate processing one just need to add a new task that will tell processor to stop.
 This can be done safely from the processor’s destructor which will wait for that task to complete (see Herb’s talk for details).